mdelpozobanos/cookiecutter-pypkg/{{cookiecutter.repo_name}}/docs/source/description.rst

       | - .gitignore

 + Uses a single definition of the package's **version** within *__init__.py*.
-+ Uses git_ for version control.
++ Suggests Git_: For version control.
-+ Uses git-flow_ to manage git workflow
++ Suggests Git-Flow_: To manage git workflow.
-+ Uses virtualenv_ to create virtual
++ Suggests virtualenv_: To create virtual environments.
-  environments.
-+ Uses virtualenvwrapper_ to
-  manage *virtualenv*.
++ Suggests virtualenvwrapper_: To manage *virtualenv*.
-+ Uses pytest_ for testing.
++ Uses PyTest_: For code testing.
-+ Uses pytest-cov_ to check testing
++ Uses Coverage_: For tracking test coverage.
-  coverage.
-+ Uses tox_ to test different environments.
++ Uses Tox_: For testing different environments.
-+ Uses flake8_ to check the coding style.
++ Uses Flake8_: To check the coding style.
-+ Uses Sphinx_ to generate documentation.
-+ Uses TravisCI_ to publish the documentation.
++ Sphinx_: Ready for Sphinx documentation auto-generator.
++ Travis-CI_: Ready for Travis Continuous Integration testing.
-+ Uses ReadTheDocs_ to publish the documentation.
++ Suggest ReadTheDocs_: To publish the generated documentation.

 -----------